 Dining Highlights

-Food at Disney is an adventure on its own.
+Dining at Disney is an adventure in itself.
 Two experiences stand out the most for me.

 The Boathouse at Disney Springs was beautiful.
-It’s family-friendly, set by the water with classic dream boats on display, live music, and some of the best sunset views I’ve ever seen.
+It is family-oriented, situated by the water with classic vintage boats on display, live music, and some of the most stunning sunset views I have ever witnessed.

 Then there was the 50’s Prime Time Café.
 It’s kitschy, nostalgic, and full of comfort food.
-The peanut butter and jelly milkshake deserves its own shout-out.
-It was that good.
+The peanut butter and jelly milkshake deserves its shout-out.
+It was that wonderful.

 Discovering Disney World Florida at 26